x00tex/hackTheBox/Boxes/linux/Retired/bucket/README.md

 	  LISTEN    0         511                127.0.0.1:8000               0.0.0.0:*

 - there is a local server running on port 8000
-- inside `/var/www` directory there are two directroies
+- inside `/var/www` directory there are two directories

 	  drwxr-x---+  4 root root 4096 Sep 23 10:56 bucket-app
 	  drwxr-xr-x   2 root root 4096 Nov  4 08:20 html